 Invest in an Energy-Efficient Heating System

 If your heating equipment is older than 10 years, it’s probably not nearly as energy-efficient as upgraded equipment.
-Before the cold hits and you’re stuck with a faulty furnace or high heating bills, consider investing in an upgraded system.
+Before the winter hits and you’re stuck with a faulty furnace or high heating bills, consider investing in an upgraded system.

 Buy a Whole-Home Humidifier